Scooby-Doo! Night of 100 Frights: Gameplay

 Easter eggs that players can obtain, called "Monster Tokens", are large collectible tokens that have a picture of a Scooby-Doo! villain on them; when the player collects the token, the villain will be able to be viewed in a room in Mystic Manor known as the Monster Gallery, where trivia about the villain is given.
 Various gadgets that can aid Scooby – "inventions" created by a character in the game known as The Professor – are also scattered throughout the game's levels.
 Once obtained, the player can return to previous levels to explore areas that weren't accessible before.
 There are "warp gates", which, when activated, are machines that teleport Scooby to other activated warp gates throughout the game.
-The boss fights consist of major Scooby-Doo! villains, such as Redbeard or the Black Knight.
+The boss fights consist of major Scooby-Doo! villains, such as Redbeard, the Black Knight or the Green Ghost.
 Various secret passages and trap doors, which act as shortcuts, are scattered throughout the game.
 Outside levels also have various obstacles, such as moving platforms and mud-slides.

 Scooby must also collect Scooby Snacks scattered throughout the game in order to open "Snack Gates" that open many of the game's doors; as the game progresses, the Snack Gates demand more Scooby Snacks.
 Although it is optional to collect all of the snacks, bonus content is unlocked if the player does so.
 The voice acting is complemented by sound effects taken straight from the cartoon, including a laugh track that reacts to Scooby's onscreen actions.